arnav-aggarwal/public-articles/react-ecosystem-setup.md

 ## Initial Configuration

 Let’s set up a very basic file system.
 Run npm init and get a package.json.
 In our project’s root directory, let’s create a file called server.js and a folder called **dist**. **dist** is where we will store all client-facing code.
 In **dist**, create an app.html file.
 Make sure your file structure looks like this.
-Files are in normal font and folders are bold.

-    **project_root**
+    project_root
     |
-    |---**dist**
+    |---dist
     |    |
     |    |---app.html
     |